Siddhi1432/smart-exam-system/README.md

-# smart-exam-system
+# Project Overview
-MCA Research Project – Smart Online Exam Platform

-Features: Timed MCQ Tests
+**Smart Exam System** is an online platform that allows teachers to create timed MCQ tests and students to take them securely.
+It features:
+- Role-based login (Admin, Teacher, Student)
+- Auto-scored quizzes
+- Timer-based questions
+- Dashboard to view scores

-Tech Stack: Python, Django, SQLite, Bootstrap
+Built using Python, Django, SQLite, and Bootstrap.
-Goal: To simplify online exams for students & teachers